unverbuggt/mkdocs-risonia-theme/docs/colors/primary.en.md

 title: Primary colors

 These colors were chosen in a way that light text is displayed in dark mode and conversely.
-All colors share a similar preceived brightness and a equal visibility.
+All colors share a similar preceived brightness and an equal mixture between black and white.

 <div class="w3-row-padding" style="color:#fff">